joegsuero/tracker/Readme.md

 **Notes**:
 - If you want to contribute see contribution guide at the end of the file 👇
 - Propose any idea for the app, it could be interesting implement it.
-- Implement Rust code, this project is also a tool for learning.
+- Implement variety of Rust code and try new things on the project, this project is also a tool for learning.

 ## 🛠 Tech Stack
 - **Rust** (v1.85.1)